-TUCSON- With "Spooky Season" right around the corner, locals have already been getting a head start on visiting Tucson's best haunted hotspots this year.
+TUCSON- With "Spooky Season" here, locals and tourists alike have been getting a head start on visiting Tucson's best haunted hotspots this year.
 However, many are reporting a shift in the experience that was never imaginable until now.
 Ghosts have been reportedly asking for 'tips' in the same style a barista would at any coffee shop in town.
 This has left many not only perplexed but also disappointed.

 Bob Gonzales has been living in Tucson his entire life and is an avid 'ghost hunter'.
 We asked the 54-year-old his thoughts on the matter since he was the first of many to come to us with this update.